ksinn/django-microservices-communication/README.md

 ```

 *Scheduling future event (in transaction)*

 Work the same as regular events, but you can specify a time (in the future) when the event will be sent.
+Need _PUBLISHER_FUTURE_EVENT_ENABLE_ setting in True.
 ```python
 from services_communication.publisher import publish_future_aggregate_event, cancel_future_aggregate_event